oanylund/mealPlanner/README.md

 2. Add some dinners, using the ingredients you just created
 3. Add week plans, using the dinners you just created
 4. Generate shopping lists based on one of the week plans
-5. Edit the shopping list for as you want
+5. Edit the shopping list based on the current situation in the fridge
 7. Use the list and go shopping
 6. Repeat next week